-OntoGene: Text Mining for Biomedical Literature
+OntoGene: Text Mining for the Biomedical Literature

 Our work focuses on the extraction of semantic relations between